Lilla-Kavecsanszki/EarthAlchemyNaturals/README.md

 # EarthAlchemy Naturals

-EarthAlchemy Naturals is a B2C e-commerce application specializing in natural and holistic products.
-The site is designed to offer users a visually appealing and user-friendly online shopping experience.
-Its core features include product offerings, discounts, a newsletter, social media presence, and a user-friendly profile function for saving customer information.
+EarthAlchemy Naturals is a B2C e-commerce platform offering a selection of natural and holistic products.
+The site is designed for a seamless shopping experience, with core features such as product listings, discounts, a newsletter, and easy-to-use customer profiles.

-One standout feature of EarthAlchemy Naturals is the membership option.
-Customers can purchase a 12-month membership, which unlocks exclusive benefits, including a remarkable 30% discount on every product in the catalog.
-Additionally, members have the opportunity to customize their packaging box and receive luxurious packaging for a truly premium experience.
+A unique highlight of EarthAlchemy Naturals is its 12-month membership option, providing members with an impressive 30% discount on all products.
+Members can also customize their packaging for a premium touch.

-The site operates as a virtual retail store, allowing users to browse, search, and filter a wide range of natural products.
-Customers can select items to add to their shopping cart and make secure payments through a seamless checkout process.

-For general users, the platform provides comprehensive product details, along with information about the main (star) ingrediant of each products.
-Customers can also subscribe to the company's newsletter to stay updated.
-Registered users can save their profile details, to make their future purchases faster and also have the availability to buy the membership.

-Admin users hold the ability to oversee and manage the product catalog and herb profiles.
-Their responsibilities encompass tasks such as adding new products, adjusting pricing, explaining the main herb used for each products, and constantly updating these information.
+The platform functions as a virtual store, enabling users to explore, filter, sort and purchase natural products securely.
+Product details include information about key ingredients.
+General users can subscribe to the newsletter.
+Registered users can save profiles for quick shopping and and also have access to purchase the membership.
+Once a user becomes a member by purchasing the membership, they can then enjoy exclusive membership benefits.
+Admin users oversee and maintain the product catalog and herb profiles, ensuring product information is up-to-date.
+They also have the authority to manage registered users on the website, further extending their control, capabilities and responsibility.

-The project involves a variety of web marketing strategies, including organic social media marketing through Facebook, and email marketing via a newsletter subscription managed through Mailchimp.
+Web marketing strategies include organic social media marketing via Facebook and email marketing through a newsletter managed via Mailchimp.
+The project is built on Django, Python, HTML, Bootstrap, and CSS, with data storage on ElephantSQL and AWS.
+Payment processing is handled by Stripe.
-The structure and purpose of EarthAlchemy Naturals take inspiration from the Code Institute's Boutique Ado example application, ensuring a solid foundation for this e-commerce venture.

-This full-stack project was built using the Django framework, Python, HTML, Bootstrap, and CSS.
-Additionally, ElephantSQL and AWS were used to store data, images, and static files.
-Stripe was used for payment processing.

 ![Application](README_docs/images/responsive.png "Application")